Aurora (2019 film): Production

 Aurora was written and directed by Miia Tervo, in her feature film debut.
 In an interview with Variety, Tervo said that she developed the idea for the film in university after making a documentary on substance abuse in young women.
 She also cited Toni Erdmann (2016) as an inspiration for Aurora.

 Mahsa Malka served as producer.
 The film was shot in Rovaniemi.
 It was made on a budget of 1.19 million EUR.

 Release

 It premiered as the opening of the Gothenburg Film Festival on 25 January 2019.
 It had its American premiere at South by Southwest.
 The film was also shown on Yle TV2 in 2021.

 Reception

+Critical response

+A YLE survey of 34 film critics and journalists listed Aurora as the second-best Finnish film of the 2010s, after The Happiest Day in the Life of Olli Mäki (2016).
 The film received 4/5 stars from Leena Virtanen in Helsingin Sanomat.
-It also received a positive review from Alissa Simon in Variety.
+It also received positive reviews from Alissa Simon in Variety and Niko Ikonen in Episodi.

+Mimosa Willamo's performance was acclaimed by critics.
+Amir Escandari's acting debut also received praise from Simon and Virtanen.

+Accolades

 Aurora won seven Jussi Awards, including Best Film.
 It was nominated for the Nordic Council Film Prize.